WajahatRiaz/WajahatRiaz/README.md

 • Familiar with digital IC design flow using open source tools like OpenLane. <br>
 • Familiar with assembly language for ARM Cortex-M processor family and RISC-V. <br>
 • Experienced in ARM Cortex-M series of microcontrollers and development boards. <br>
-• Experience in development environments like Keil uVision5, STM32CubeIDE, SiFive’s FreedomStudio, etc. <br>
+• Experience in development environments like Keil uVision5, STM32CubeIDE, SiFive’s FreedomStudio, Sorcery Codebench etc. <br>
 • Comfortable in real-time operating systems like Nucleus RTOS. <br>
-• Familiar with serial communication protocols like UART, SPI, I2C, USB, etc. <br>
+• Familiar with serial communication protocols like UART, SPI, I2C, etc. <br>
-• Experience in network protocols and stacks like TCP/IP, OSI, TCP, UDP, HTTP, IPv4, IPv6, etc. <br>
+• Experience in network protocols and stacks like TCP/IP, TFPT, STP, etc. <br>
-• Familiar with the software development lifecycle and version control via Github. <br>
+• Familiar with the software development lifecycle and version control via Git. <br>

 ## Soft Skills